robole/svelte-todo-with-jest-tests/README.md

 ![test coverage](img/test-coverage.png)

+## Linting

+The project is set-up to lint CSS (with stylelint) and JavaScript (with ESLint).
+You can run `npm run lint` to lint both, and `npm run lint:fix` to fix any autofixable errors.
+This is done with the help of [`npm-run-all`](https://www.npmjs.com/package/npm-run-all).

 ## Helpful?

 Star the repo to help others find it. 🌟

-[Sponsor me/buy me a coffee](https://ko-fi.com/roboleary ) to enable me to create more open-source tutorials.
+[Sponsor me/buy me a coffee](https://ko-fi.com/roboleary ) to enable me to create more open-source tutorials like this.